The resources listed below offer content that might be appropriate for your course.

-The Biomedical Library will 3D print three-dimensional objects in plastic using a design that is uploaded from a digital computer file.
+The Biotech Commons will 3D print three-dimensional objects in plastic using a design that is uploaded from a digital computer file.
 Objects used as part of the curriculum are printed free of charge.
 Review examples of 3D models printed in the past.
 More information available on our 3D Printing Guide.

 The Library can provide classroom instruction related to database searching, citation management, bioinformatics, and other information retrieval topics.
 Contact us to discuss your instructional needs.
 Due to other commitments, the library will require significant lead time before a scheduled session.
 Contact the Biomed Library for more information.

 What is copyright and how do you get it for your own work?
 What does it mean when something is under copyright, and how does that affect your teaching and scholarship?
 This guide aims to help you get started in untangling these questions.
 This page is not intended to serve as a substitute for independent legal advice, but we can give you the tools to make more informed decisions about using copyrighted materials, and help you to make choices about what you want to do with your own work.